ping-xiong/Dragons-Race-to-the-Edge-Interactive-Map-Backup/README.md

 ## Getting Started
 1. Clone the repo
-2. Run on your web server
+2. Run on your web server ( Exclude folders: screenshots, Original Image File)

 ## Roadmap
 - [ ] Add other languages